RaulPPelaez/Naga_KeypadMapper/README.md

 Just run install.sh as sudo.
 This will compile the source and copy the necesary files (see install.sh for more info)

+ NOTE:

+Change nagastart.sh to adapt the installation to some other device.
+You will also have to change a couple of lines in the source code if the device has more than 12 buttons of different key Codes than the naga, more information in naga.cpp.

 #USAGE
 The instalation process automatically executes the daemon in the background and set it to start at boot for you.
 But you can still run it manually as follows: